Not Your Usual Suspects: Mid-Major Cities Showing Weakness

 1. Supply-Demand Divergence Analysis

-• Determined supply-demand change differential
+• Compute supply-demand change differential

-• Selected markets meeting the following criteria:
+• Select markets meeting both criteria:

 2. Price Cut Activity Filtering